Coral Challenge Preview, Tips, Runners & Trends

 • Famous Name (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Black Spirit in 2010, winning for Clive Cox at odds of 33/1 under the guidance of Luke Morris.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 7 winning favourites in the race.
-Before placing your bet on the 2025 Coral Challenge, head over to see which other runners today are being backed by the best racing tipsters.
+Ahead of the 2026 Coral Challenge, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the Coral Challenge